 Sharing the story of the Grammar family in a kingdom far away is a great way to teach young minds about English grammar concepts.

 And we can make an impact through effective storytelling.
 It’s one of the best ways to give students hints about what to learn and to keep them on track.

 If you want to become an effective storyteller, then you have to master the art of storytelling and practically apply it in your teaching routines.

 In order to make your students engaged and motivated, you should tell them a good story to facilitate hard concepts, especially in maths.
 But how to tell a good story?

 Likewise, presenting a word problem in a straightforward manner can raise eyebrows or cause wrinkles on one’s forehead.
 Whereas, if you use characters and create a relevant plot to put emphasis on the process, perhaps it can make a big difference.

 Significantly, with my years as a classroom teacher, I admit to giving two thumbs up to storytelling as a teaching strategy.
 A story no matter how good will turn out flat if the process of telling it is dull and boring.
 You can’t just navigate the prowess of this teaching strategy if you haven’t mastered and tried yet the art of storytelling.

 “Storytelling is the most powerful way to put ideas into the world.”
 Robert McKee

-Making your way towards your most impactful teaching strategy should not skip the art of storytelling as a teaching strategy.
+Making your way toward your most impactful teaching strategy should not skip the art of storytelling as a teaching strategy.

 Whether you are to engage your students in a new lesson or reinforce a certain competency, your impactful teaching goals are best delivered by embedding storytelling into the flow of your instruction.

 Definitely, it needs good interpretative and expressive skills, but you can acquire this through practice and the best applications.

 The art of storytelling impacts student learning in meaningful ways.
 At the end of the day, it isn’t the narrative that matters, but how it improves the learning environment and how it makes students learn at their best.